 Janet Shaughnessy is a veteran transcriptionist who saw the emerging popularity of this field along with a real need for proper transcription training for people whether or not they have a degree.
-This led her to create the Transcribe Anywhere online transcription training program.
+This led her to create the Transcribe Anywhere transcription training program.

 Q. What do transcriptionists do?

 A. Transcriptionists convert audio and video content into text documents.
 Too many people think that all we do is type, but typing is the easy part.
 Sure, it’s an essential skill, but it’s not the only skill required to provide quality transcripts.
 Punctuation, spelling, and critical thinking skills are equally as important.
 You must also possess a good ear to capture the spoken word and type it verbatim.

 A. According to the Bureau of Labor Statistics, general transcriptionists earn $45K/year and legal transcriptionists earn $65K/year.
 These are averages and will vary depending on region, experience, and number of hours worked.